AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/adventures/lost-mine-of-phandelver/4-the-spiders-web.md

 > [!readaloud]
 >
 > The forest grows dark and still as the trail winds deeper into the trees.
 Heavy vines and thick layers of moss drape the branches, and the air is noticeably colder than it was in the ruined village.
-Rounding a bend in the trail, you see a screen made from the warped branches of trees standing close together, woven into a domelike shelter in the shadows.
+Rounding a bend in the trail, you see a screen made from the warped branches of trees standing close together, woven into a dome-like shelter in the shadows.
 A low doorway leads inside.
 ^0c2

 If the characters exercise caution and remember what they've come for, they will be able to speak with the banshee.
 When the characters enter the shelter, read the following: